microsoft/vscode-dev-containers/containers/azure-terraform/README.md

 ## Running the Tasks

-Once the environment settings are configured with the .env, you can begin executing terraform commands.
+Once the environment settings are configured with the `.devcontainer/devcontainer.env`, you can begin executing terraform commands.
 VS Code tasks have been configured to run each of the commonly used terraform commands.
 These can be accessed via `CTRL/CMD+SHIFT+P` > `Tasks: Run Tasks`.

 - `az login`: login to Azure and set your default subscription
 - `terraform create backend`: create (if it does not exists) a remote azurerm backend (storage account)